 A general introduction to the African American experience in the United States beginning in Africa in the 15th century and continuing through to the late 20th century.
 Note: Region: United States.
 Methodologically intensive.
+Prerequisite(s): HI majors must complete HI 200 with a minimum grade of C. Non-HI majors require permission of instructor.

-HI 321 - The Old South
+HI 321 - THE OLD SOUTH